-- Section 1 Provides an Organization Overview - Section 2 Provides the Compensation Discussion and Analysis - Section 3 Provides details of the Health Sector's Compensation Reference Plan - Section 4 Provides details of payment of Salary Holdback or "Pay at Risk"
+Section 1 Provides an Organization Overview

+Section 2 Provides the Compensation Discussion and Analysis

+Section 3 Provides details of the Health Sector's Compensation Reference Plan

 Section 1: Organization Overview

 Interior Health is mandated by the Health Authorities Act to plan, deliver, monitor and report on publicly funded health services for the people that live within its boundaries.
 Interior Health's Vision, Mission, Values and Guiding principles inform how it delivers on its legislated mandate.